bluestella/bluestella-agency-pack/PLANS.md

     - When there are issues seen by QA.
 Generate a bugs and issues documentation.
 List down all the bugs as a checklist.
 Monitor or track the progress status which are todo, in progress, and done.
     - Assign the bugs back the to agent to run the cycle again.
   - DevOps
-    - Deploy to Vercel App3
+    - Deploy to Vercel App.